 Speed ropes

 One of the most popular ropes in gyms, speed ropes are lightweight and durable.
-Speed ropes allow you to work on footwork, agility, and overall endurance.
+They allow you to work on footwork, agility, and overall endurance.
 Speed ropes are quiet and are well suited for doing advanced skipping techniques like the double under.
 A double under jump is when the rope makes two passes per jump instead of one.
-Speed ropes can tangle easily, so it’s essential to store them properly.
+One downside is they can tangle easily, so it’s essential to store them properly.

 Weighted ropes

-Weighted ropes can offer more caloric burn and greater muscle engagement.
-Options range from .25kg to 2.25kg, so it’s easy to customise a workout based on your fitness level.
+Weighted skipping ropes can offer more caloric burn and greater muscle engagement.
+Options range from .25 kg to 2.25 kg, so it’s easy to customise a workout based on your fitness level.
 The added weight gives you a more intense workout.
-Weighted ropes can be more expensive, but they’re durable and exceptionally functional, so it might be worth the investment if you’re at that fitness level.
+Weighted ropes can be a little more expensive, but they’re durable and exceptionally functional, so it might be worth the money if you’re at that fitness level.

 Gym ropes